AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## Runmodes {#runmodes}

 In existing AEM solutions, customers have the option of running instances with arbitrary run modes and apply OSGI configuration or install OSGI bundles to those specific instances.
-Run modes that are defined typically include the *service* (author and publish) and the environment (dev, stage, prod).
+Run modes that are defined typically include the *service* (author and publish) and the environment (rde, dev, stage, prod).

 AEM as a Cloud Service on the other hand is more opinionated about which run modes are available and how OSGI bundles and OSGI configuration can be mapped to them: